 Proactivity: An employee who is proactive is always thinking of what will happen next.
 He/she would take the initiative and not wait to be told what to do.

-Relying on soft traits or hard traits alone may not always give you the insight you need to hire right.
+Relying on soft traits or hard skills alone may not always give you the insight you need to hire right.

 For example, someone with impressive qualifications and experience may lack teamwork and thus disrupt the work culture.
 Likewise, looking at soft traits alone might get you the right attitude, but you may end up with a big skills gap as your business moves forward.